 Take a good look at your gums.
 What do you see?
 Is your gum line low, high, or uneven?
-With gum recontouring, you can change it!
+With gum recontouring in Utah and Kansas, you can change it!
 In fact, it may even be recommended by your dentist.
 Gum recontouring, which is also known as gingival sculpting or gingivoplasty is the process of surgically reshaping your teeth.
 Yes, it involves cutting away your gum tissues.
 In some cases, it can even involve restoring tissues.
 To help you make your decision about whether or not to have this procedure, keep reading!

 Who Needs It?

 Everyone has different gum lines, and everyone has different needs.
 Some may want to get the procedure simply for cosmetic reasons to improve their smile.
 Such cases may Others may get it to help resolve medical issues like

 - Gum recession

 - Regenerative procedures

 Gum reshaping can be beneficial in various ways, and it all just depends on why you’re getting it in the first place.
 If for cosmetic reasons, then it may help improve your self-esteem.
 You may find yourself smiling more and not hiding your smile when speaking in public or having your picture taken.
 If it’s considered a medical necessity, then it may help you prevent further deterioration to your gums and teeth.
 This may also prevent you from needing to get dentures or implants at an early age.